RamiroCarreon35/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+The return function personalDice - this is because it refers to the name within the the function where the information is coming from.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+Asking the function to pass information to the function personalDice.
+The output would change since it is a calling on the function a second time, of which the function outputs a random number.
 c.
 What is the lexical scope of `newRoll`?
+newRoll is scoped inside of an inner function of personalDice();

 ### Task 3 - Stretch Goals